linear_scale How To

 2. Review the transaction carefully for completeness, accuracy and policy compliance.

-• To pay the amount that you owe, mail a personal check or money order made out to Stanford University for the personal charges made on a Travel Card.
+• To pay the amount that you owe for personal charges (not covered by cash expenses listed in the transaction), mail a personal check or money order made out to Stanford University for the personal charges made on a Travel Card.

 • Include a note with the check giving the related Expense Request number, and, if possible, attach the check to a printout of the Full View of the Expense Request.